 Catfish populations and sizes are highest in New Mexico's larger reservoirs.
 Blue catfish up to 40 pounds are common at Elephant Butte Lake.
 Very good populations of large channel catfish can be found at Conchas, Caballo, Storrie and Ute lakes.
-Clayton and Grindstone lakes contain excellent populations as well.
 Shallow murky water near inlets provides good fishing during late evening and night.